AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/customize.md

 </steps>
 ```

 The tool runs steps according to their position in the `config.xml` file; from top to bottom.
-In our example, the `GreatBlog Step` will run last.
+In our example, the `GreatBlog Step` runs last.

 Steps can include four types of classes: